eddiewebb/concourse-pipeline-bosh-virtualbox/readme.md

     tarballs and the like required to run bosh/concourse (you will need to download these from bosh.io)

 ## Why
-Why use the effort to learn and configure bosh just to run on virtual box?
+Why use the effort to learn and configure bosh just to run concourse pipeline on virtual box?

-Concourse on Vagrant does not allow the invasion we need for proxy config and such.
-So BOSH is the only route.
+Concourse standalone/binary install on Vagrant does not allow the invasion we need for proxy config and such.
+So BOSH is the only route to get at the internal config needed.
 For those in a corporate environment, slow internet, or other restrictions, a true IaaS may not be readily available, and VB provides means to learn and develop against concourse.

 ## Configure Virtual Box